AnotherKamila/kamila.is/teaching/index.md

 ---
+title: Kamila is teaching!
+subtitle: Things I wrote that might be useful to a wide audience.
+menu_order: 10
 ---

-Things I wrote that hopefully might be useful to other people (such as you, dear reader).
+Things I wrote that might be useful to a wide audience.

 * [Shell Tutorial for Absolute Beginners](shell) --  Teaches the basics of using the command line on FreeBSD or Linux.
 Uses the Fish shell.
 * [How do Routers Work, Really?](how-routers-work) -- An understandable, quick, yet accurate overview of how how exactly a router operates.
 Complete with the source code of one.